andrewmcveigh/curriculum-vitae/README.md

 bit of tooling in Go.
 Data was delivered to different teams via Kafka, Kinesis/Firehose, RabbitMQ, HTTP or FTP as required.
 The infrastructure was hosted on EC2, mostly using AWS\'s Elastic Container Service.
-Logging/monitoring with ELK, Cloudwatch (metrics/alarms) and Sensu (alerting).
+Logging/monitoring with ELK, CloudWatch (metrics/alarms) and Sensu (alerting).

 ## Software Developer: Interel Group, Brussels \[2008 - 2015\]